mobilinkd/m17-cxx-demod/README.md

 Use `-h` to see the full help.
 Many of the options do not yet work.

+To output a bitstream file:

+    sox ~/m17-demodulator/brain.wav -t raw - | ./m17-mod -S WX9O -b > m17.bin

+This bitstream file can be fed into [m17-gnuradio](https://github.com/mobilinkd/m17-gnuradio) to transmit M17 using a PlutoSDR (or any SDR with an appropriate GNU Radio sink), or loaded into a vector signal generator such as an ESG-D Series signal generator.

 ### Command Line Options

 There are two command line options for the demodulator that determine the diagnostic output.